chauhangs/translation-service/README.md

 * Get all translation for a specific locale
 * Get translation for a specific key
 * Get translation for a specific key for specific gender
-* Get translation with replacting the provided strings
+* Get translation by replacing the provided strings in the message

 ### Accessing H2 console